 In addition to details related to equipment, safety rating, fuel economy & price the most important thing that’s relevant to our discussion here, is the percentage of local parts.
 By law, automakers have to disclose where the car was assembled, the percentage of equipment originating in the USA and Canada, and the country of origin of the engine and transmission.
 This information is also clearly mentioned on the Monroney label.

 If such a huge market with an array of automakers offering hundreds of products distributed across thousands of trims can be managed, why is it so difficult for us to monitor a handful of assemblers offering a very limited number of products that can be counted on fingertips?
-Assemblers’ claims of up to 70% localization are based on the number of parts requiring basic engineering such as rims, seats, lights, and bumpers, or include the technical stuff such as engines, transmission, ECUs, airbag assembly, etc.
+Whether assemblers’ claims of up to 70% localization are based on the number of parts requiring basic engineering such as rims, seats, lights, and bumpers, or they also include the technical stuff such as engines, transmission, ECUs, airbag assembly, etc.

 Related: Vehicle Import Hits All-Time High in FY21

 Unfortunately, we say we are committed to battle the foreign exchange outflow but all we love to do is to release our anger on used car imports which doesn’t even make up to 20% of the problem.
 According to the latest information, the import bill of CKD and SKD kits stood at a record $1.6bn in FY21 as compared to $727m in FY20.
 Furthermore, in the first two months of the current financial year (2M-FY22), import of CKD/SKD kits for local assembly of vehicles swelled by 214% to $369m from $117m in the same period last fiscal year, while import of new CBU vehicles witnessed a surge of 118% to $103m from $47m in 2M-FY22.
-While we might have increased the spend beyond tolerance in the form of CKD/ SKD import, the thing is, hysterically it is all being labeled as ‘local’.
+While we might have increased the spending beyond tolerance in the form of CKD/ SKD import, the thing is, hysterically it is all being labeled as ‘local’.

 Recently, the Economic Advisory Group (EAG) also noted that the new automobile policy is a repetition of the mistakes committed for over 40 years in the automobile industry by applauding market-seeking FDI (foreign direct investment) and establishment of assembly plants, which are the lowest components of the entire value chain, least profitable and do not enable transfer of technology.
 According to EAG, the inflow of FDI has been limited compared to profits earned and repatriated out of the country.